-1. GeneralArbitrations are essentially 'private litigation', litigation contractually agreed to in case of dispute to the (attempted) exclusion of the 'local' courts (in this context, 'local' means Ontario).
-They can range from two or more sophisticated parties where the arbitration agreement is with respect to one (big) contact, to on the other hand 'contracts of adhesion' with one sophisticated contractor on one side and one of many (usually consumers) on the other.
-Arbitration is a thing of international law.
+ArbitrationArbitrations are essentially private litigation, ie. litigation contractually agreed to in case of dispute by contractual parties to the (attempted) exclusion of the 'local' courts (in this context, 'local' means Ontario).
+They can range from two or more sophisticated parties where the arbitration agreement is with respect to one (big) contract, to - on the other hand - 'contracts of adhesion' with one sophisticated contractor on one side and one of many (usually consumers) on the other.
+Arbitration tends to be a thing of international law.

 Here is Ontario's Arbitration Act.

 Arbitration - Jurisdiction

 Arbitration and the International Commercial Arbitration Act (Ontario)